roboll/helmfile/README.md

 `.sops.yaml` file to configure the method of encryption (this can be in the same directory as your helmfile or in the sub-directory containing your secrets files).

-Then suppose you have a a foo.bar secret defined in `environments/production/secrets.yaml`:
+Then suppose you have a secret `foo.bar` defined in `environments/production/secrets.yaml`:
 ```yaml
 foo.bar: "mysupersecretstring"
 ```